-For deep and effective work between my client and I to unfold, the client must know that what she says and feels is private, that the space is hers, that I will honor and safeguard boundaries and that the she doesn't have to share or reveal anything to anyone unless she so chooses.
+For deep and effective work between my client and me to unfold, the client must know that what she says and feels is private, that the space is hers, that I will honor and safeguard boundaries, and that she doesn't have to share or reveal anything to anyone unless she so chooses.

 If you are calling for someone else I know you are suffering.
 I know you are probably in a delicate situation and are doing your best to encourage your loved one to get help without offending her.
 You want to find the best person possible who can help her, and you don't know who might be.
 You call me with hope and courage.

 I respect you for reaching out on your loved one's behalf.
 I will be as sensitive and straightforward with you as I can be.